mmrohs/FilterIt/README.md

 - smarter filter algorithm (the current one is quite primitive)
 - new icon
 - configurable exceptions for websites
+- possibility to input filter terms without the context menu
 - browser icon that shows how many elements have been filtered
 - import/export of filter lists
 - configurable replacement string (default: '+++ filtered +++')